PUGX/PUGXAutoCompleterBundle/README.md

 PUGXAutocompleterBundle
 =======================

-This bundle has a simple, specific purpose: adding an "autocomplete" (also known as "type-ahed") field.
+This bundle has a simple, specific purpose: adding an "autocomplete" (also known as "type-ahead") field.
 The typical use case is when you get a Many-to-One relation and you need to display a form with related entity.
 If related entity has many thousands of items, using the